 A growing population and increasing levels of poverty in Pakistan have increased the burden on the state for delivery of services.
-Unplanned pregnancy is a major cause of maternal death, and the country is currently not on track to meet child and maternal health Millennium Development Goals.
-Women’s need for contraception is high, but the use of modern contraceptive methods has remained constant for the past decade, with poor women living in more remote areas facing the biggest challenges in accessing family planning services.
+Unplanned pregnancy is a major cause of maternal death, and women’s need for contraception is high.
+However, the use of modern contraceptive methods has remained constant for the past decade, with poor women living in more remote areas facing the biggest challenges in accessing family planning services.

-We are working with Marie Stopes Society to increase women’s access to safe contraception close to their homes.
-The project distributes vouchers house to house in poor communities entitling women to free services in their local area.
+We worked in conjunction with Marie Stopes Society to increase women’s access to safe contraception close to their homes.
+The project distributed vouchers house-to-house in poor communities entitling women to free services in their local area.

 As a project partner, Options:

-- Designed the voucher scheme to ensure that the programme will effectively reach women and families most in need.
+- Designed the voucher scheme to ensure that the programme would effectively reach women and families most in need.

-- Undertook rapid ethnographic studies to understand the barriers women currently face in accessing family planning services.
+- Undertook rapid ethnographic studies to understand the barriers women were facing in accessing family planning services.
 We used PEER (Participatory Ethnographic Evaluation and Research), a method developed by Options, which is ideal for gathering sensitive information rapidly and at low cost.

-- Advised health planners and health care providers on the design of services to ensure that they are in line with what women want from their services.
+- Advised health planners and health care providers on the design of services to ensure that they were in line with what women wanted from their services.

 - Developed IT systems and mobile-based solutions to reduce paperwork, enabling service providers to spend more time with clients.